 - Pick up their poop and follow local leash laws.
 For the latter there is some flexibility if you get the dog handler’s license (Hundeführerschein), which is the closest thing to a “TüV” for dog ownership.

 - Every owner is responsible for damages to persons or objects by their dog.
 It makes sense to get liability insurance (Hundehaftpflichtversicherung) to cover potential costs.
-You can sign-up for a dog liability insurance with Coya, all digital and 100% in English.
+You can sign-up for a dog liability insurance with Coya or Getsafe, all digital and 100% in English.